Emergence of Distortions in High-Dimensional Guided Diffusion Models: Evaluating CFG strategies

-By substituting $w(t)$ into the backward SDE in Eq. \eqref{eq:SDE_pot} we obtain the typical guided trajectories, their statistics and a pair of distortion estimators $\delta_{\mu}$ and $\delta_{\sigma^2}$.
-Detailed calculations are reported in Appendix \ref{app:mog_linear_CFG}.
+By substituting $w(t)$ into the backward SDE in Eq.~\eqref{eq:SDE_pot} we obtain the typical guided trajectories, their statistics and a pair of distortion estimators $\delta_{\mu}$ and $\delta_{\sigma^2}$.
+Detailed calculations are reported in Appendix~\ref{app:mog_linear_CFG}.
 For simplicity, we consider $\beta$ large enough that the dynamics stays in the \emph{guided}-only phase.
-We fix $\sigma^2 = 0.75$ and $\beta \gg 1$ and vary $w_0$ and $\omega$ to construct the phase diagram depicted in Figure \ref{fig:negCFG_distor_exp}.
+We fix $\sigma^2 = 0.75$ and $\beta \gg 1$ and vary $w_0$ and $\omega$ to construct the phase diagram depicted in Figure~\ref{fig:negCFG_distor_exp}.
 We identify a region in the phase diagram where $\delta_{\mu} > 0$ and $\delta_{\sigma^2} > 0$, which lies in the $w_0 < 0$ half-plane, as predicted by our heuristic argument.
-There are two other regions associated with mismatched signs of the estimators, which do not lead to a simultaneous increase in separability and diversity.
-One region appears at $w_0 < 0$ and small $\omega$: the negative-guidance window is too large, and even the mean collapses.
-The other one is relative to $w_0 > 0$ and high values of $\omega$: guidance is always positive and, as predicted, variances must shrink.
+There rest of the diagram is associated with mismatched signs of the estimators: at $w_0 < 0$ and small $\omega$, the negative-guidance window is too large, and even the mean collapses; at $w_0 > 0$ and high values of $\omega$, guidance is always positive and variances must shrink.

-Numerical validation of this theoretical picture is hindered by the fact that the exponential number of centroids does not allow us to simulate $\beta$ large enough to avoid the guided-to-conditional transition.
-Nevertheless, Section \ref{app:multi_linearCFG} provides a numerical validation of the same study on a joint Gaussian target, which presents a very similar phase diagram.
+\begin{result}[Negative Guidance improves Diversity] In contrast to standard CFG schedules leveraging positive guidance levels only, early-high schedules featuring a negative-guidance window can simultaneously achieve $\delta_{\mu}>0$ and $\delta_{\sigma^2}>0$. \end{result}